ojitha/ojitha.github.io/_posts/2025-05-01-AWS-LLM-langchain.md

 ## Indexes

 Text embedding models take text as input and then output numerical representations of the text as a vector of floating-point numbers.
-The embedding vector represents the phrase's semantics, not the string.
+The embedding vector represents the phrase's semantics, not its string representation.

 ```python
 from langchain_community.embeddings import BedrockEmbeddings